mayupei/Yupei-PS4/README.md

 # Yupei-PS4
- This is for Econ 622 PS4-3
+ This is for Econ 622 PS4-3.
+The code I submitted is about fixedpoint.